Owen White (baseball)

-William Timothy Owen White (born August 9, 1999) is an American professional baseball pitcher who is a free agent.
+William Timothy Owen White (born August 9, 1999) is an American professional baseball pitcher for the Hanwha Eagles of the KBO League.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers and Chicago White Sox.
 He made his MLB debut in 2023.

 Amateur career

 White attended Jesse C. Carson High School in China Grove, North Carolina.
 White was a three-sport athlete in high school, playing basketball through his senior year and quarterback on the football team through his junior season.
 White finished his senior season after posting a 10–1 record, 0.22 ERA, and 101 strikeouts in 63 2/3 innings.
 He was named the North Carolina Gatorade baseball Player of the Year for 2017–2018.
 White committed to play college baseball for the University of South Carolina Gamecocks.

 Professional career

 Texas Rangers

 The Texas Rangers selected White in the second round, with the 55th overall selection, of the 2018 Major League Baseball draft.
 He signed with Texas for a $1.5 million signing bonus.

 After signing, White did not appear in an official game with a Rangers' affiliate in the 2018 season.
 Instead, he took part in a new program put in place by Texas for their newly drafted high school pitchers.
 The "de-load" program as the organization called it, emphasized building a foundation mentally and physically while resting the pitchers' bodies from a strenuous senior season and pre-draft showcase circuit.
 The players were put through a strength program and classroom work until the post-season fall instructional training started.
 White suffered a torn UCL and underwent Tommy John surgery in May 2019, causing him to miss the entire season.
 White did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 White spent the 2021 season with the Down East Wood Ducks of the Low-A East.
 In his first professional game, White struck the ground with his right hand after making a fielding error and fractured his hand.
 After making a rehab appearance with the ACL Rangers of the Rookie-level Arizona Complex League, he returned in August and finished the season posting a combined 4–1 record with a 3.06 ERA and 56 strikeouts over 35 1/3 innings.
 Following the 2021 season, White played for the Surprise Saguaros of the Arizona Fall League.
 White was named to the Fall League All-Star team.
 White was named the AFL Pitcher of Year, after posting a 5–0 record with a 1.91 ERA and 29 strikeouts over 28 1/3 innings.